tada/pljava-wiki/Performance-tuning.md

 #### Setup for Hotspot

-* The existing Hotspot installation on disk was copied to the `/var/tmp` ramfs.
+* The existing Hotspot installation on disk was copied to the `tmpfs`.
 * That invalidates the paths in the supplied `classes.jsa` shared archive that was generated when Java was installed to its location on disk, so the `lib/amd64/server/classes.jsa` file was removed from the copy and